 Phone: (910) 432-FRGC (3742)

 The Army Community Service Family Readiness Group Center serves the Fort Bragg Community.
-Soldiers and Families now have a location where it is possible to host meetings, schedule a VTC (unsecured), utilize computers, printers, copiers, webcameras, and much more!
+Soldiers and Families now have a location where it is possible to host meetings, schedule a VTC (secure and unsecured), utilize computers, printers, copiers, and much more!
+On-site childcare is also available through CYSS.
 Staff members are always available to assist you.
 Come by today!

 FRG Training Schedule [PDF]